Global coronavirus cases exceed 10 million

 There have been more than 497,000 fatalities linked to the disease so far, roughly the same as the number of influenza deaths reported annually.

-The first cases of the new coronavirus were confirmed on Jan.
+The first death linked to the new coronavirus was reported on Jan.
 10 in Wuhan in China, before infections and fatalities surged in Europe, then the United States, and later Russia.

 The pandemic has now entered a new phase, with India and Brazil battling outbreaks of over 10,000 cases a day, putting a major strain on resources.